Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 From the example benchmarking results above, we need to consider the trade-offs between each run and what we would like to optimise for:

 - Providing 2 cores has the slowest walltime but utilises the 2 CPUs most efficiently (93%)
-- On the other hand, providing 8 cores provides ~40% speed-up in walltime, but at the cost of reduced CPU efficiency
+- On the other hand, providing 8 cores provides ~40% speedup in walltime, but at the cost of reduced CPU efficiency

 The most suitable choice for your workflow depends on your research priorities at the time: turnaround time or minimise compute cost?
 In general however, aiming for >80% CPU efficiency ensures we are not reserving resources in excess.